 The activities are carried out in line with the state-approved programme in Slovene as a Second and Foreign Language.

 The development of the field and of the infrastructure of Slovene as a second and foreign language at the Centre comprises of teaching, testing, researching, academic training and advising.
 In more detail:

-- lectureships and Slovene study programmes and contacts with over 60 universities around the world with Slovene Studies programmes;
+- lectureships and Slovene study programmes and contacts at app.
+60 universities around the world with Slovene Studies programmes;

 - education and training for teachers of Slovene as a second and foreign language at foreign universities and on Slovene courses, for teachers in primary and secondary schools, teachers in cross-border areas and among Slovene immigrants abroad, as well as for examiners;

 - development of the methodology of teaching Slovene as a second and foreign language;

 - development of teaching materials and publishing (over 20 textbooks and other materials);